“When does online registration open?”

 “What are some childcare options while I’m at Institute?”

-If you only need childcare assistance for a short time each day we suggest that you post a “help wanted” note on the bulletin board in the Vilar Lobby to find a Suzuki teen to assist you.
-Many families bring older siblings along and some post their names on the bulletin board making themselves available for families.
+If you only need childcare assistance for a short time each day we suggest that you talk with us at the front desk about putting a note in the daily email.
+It is sometimes possible to find a Suzuki teen to assist you.
+Many families bring older siblings along who are available.

 What if I have to cancel my registration and lodging reservation?